top of page

 How many snow camps do we attend?

-Full attendance on all of our camps in 2023/24 allows for up to 7 weeks of snow training (3 summer race weekends, 7 days Oct Indoor, 7-10 days December, 14 days February and 7-10 days March/April)
+Full attendance on all of our camps in 2023/24 allows for over 7 weeks of snow training (3 summer race weekends, 7 days each in August and October Indoor, 7 days December, 14 days February and 7-10 days March/April).

 What happens on the camps?

 All athletes travel together, stay together in the camp hotel and train together, under the guidance of our highly qualified team of Coaches.
-There is plenty of hard work in training, but the camps are also fun, with plenty of enjoyment, lifelong lessons and friends.
-The Coaches are additionally supported by experienced House Parents, who take responsibility for the welfare of our young athletes while away from home.
+There is plenty of hard work in training, but the camps are fun, with plenty of enjoyment, leading to lifelong lessons and friends.
+The Coaches are supported by experienced House Parents who are responsible for the welfare of our young athletes while away from home.

 How do you ensure best practices when working with young athletes?

-As a ski racing club training young athletes, SPSRC will ensure a duty of care to all members of the Club by adopting and implementing “Snow Safe”, Snowsport England’s Policy for Safeguarding Children, and any future versions of the Policy.
+As a ski racing club training young athletes, SPSRC ensures a duty of care to all members of the Club by adopting and implementing “Snow Safe”, Snowsport England’s Policy for Safeguarding Children, and any future versions of the Policy.

 You can download the latest copy of the policies under the Welfare section of this website.